 This page is dedicated to sharing issues of our popular professional magazine, the annual GEHA Journal, as well as GEHA newsletter updates, and other published resources relating to environmental health topics.
 These include papers, reports, articles, videos, and other publications written by GEHA’s membership.
 If you have something you would like to share, please email us.

 Become a journal advertiser and reach thousands of environmental health professionals who seek your company’s products/services, information, and expertise to help advance their organizations!
 This magazine is a marketing tool used year-round, distributed throughout Georgia with regional and national reach.
-Contact Jessica Badour for more details about advertising in the next issue.
-Rates start at just $125 per year (ask about introductory discounts!).
-Click here to pay.
+Contact Kristin Patten for more details about advertising in the next issue.
+Rates start at just $125 per year, up to $400 for a full-page color advertisement (ask Kristin about discounts for exhibitors!).
+To advertise in the annual GEHA Journal or to become an exhibitor click here: https://geha-online.wildapricot.org/event-4824494

 Read past editions of the GEHA Journal online here: